October 2, 2020

 What Is Apache Struts Used For?

 Struts help developers to create flexible, maintainable, and secure web applications in Java.
-As mentioned above, the framework is based on the MVC architecture, where each component takes care of different aspects of the application.
+The framework is based on the MVC architecture, where each component takes care of different aspects of the application.

 How Apache Struts Works